 How long does each counselling session last?

-Each session will usually last 50 minutes or one hour depending on your chosen counsellor or psychotherapist.
+Each session will usually last 50 minutes.
 However, this is often flexible and should be discussed with your therapist before attending the first session.

 How regularly will I need sessions and how many will I need?